 If unsure, call Home Energy Scotland for free on 0808 808 2282 for advice.

-After you receive an offer and install your heat pump, you will need to get a new EPC to claim your loan funds.
-This post-install EPC should show the heat pump has been installed and that there are no recommended energy efficiency measures outstanding to meet the loan requirements.
+After you receive a funding offer and install your heat pump, you will need to get a new EPC to claim your funding.
+This post-install EPC should show the heat pump has been installed and that there are no recommended energy efficiency measures outstanding to meet the funding requirements.

 Your property may already have an EPC.
 Search the Scottish EPC Register to check – you can also see if your EPC currently recommends loft or cavity wall insulation.
-If your property doesn’t have an EPC, Home Energy Scotland can talk to you about your home.
-The EPC register can help you find an assessor near you.
+If your property doesn’t have an EPC, Home Energy Scotland can talk to you about your home and potentially provide a report to support a funding application.
+When you need an EPC for your home, the EPC register can help you find an assessor near you.
 Only registered Domestic Energy Assessors can issue an EPC.

 You also need to use an MCS-certified installer when installing your heat pump.
 Find a complete list of certified installers and products at the Microgeneration Certification Scheme — see below for more.